 To apply for a J-1 visa, you will need to:

-In order to issue the DS-2019 document, SACC-USA must first receive all documentation from you, as described below.
-We must also receive the Internship/Training Placement Plan (DS-7002), Training Offer and service fee/SEVIS fee from the host company.
+In order to issue the DS-2019 document, SACC-USA must first receive all documentation and SEVIS fee from you, as described below.
+We must also receive the Internship/Training Placement Plan (DS-7002), Training Offer and service fee from the host company.
 You will not be able to book an appointment at the U.S embassy until the DS-2019 has been issued.